tom-mi/iBrew/distro/README.md_parts/README_part4.md

 ### Relay

 Start a relay server on port 2081, it acts as an man in the middle passing messages between the appliance and the clients like the Smarter app or another iBrew instances.
 It can be configured to block and/or modify/patch certain messages.
 And as there is only one connection needed to the appliances.
 Good riddense of the annoying beep when the wireless network disconnects due to overload of connections.
-Also stats are now possible.
+Also statistics are now possible.

-Advantages
+__Advantages__
  * No annoying beep.
 Only one connection to the appliance needed
- * Faster!
+ * A lot faster!
- * History and stats possible!
+ * History and statistics possible!
  * Works with Smarter app!
- * Works with iBrew as client
+ * Works with iBrew as client!?
  * Message blocking
  * Message patching